 In order to fulfill this vision of helping everyone to live their full potential, we constantly reinforce these values:

-We pursue God passionately – Following the example of Jesus, who stayed connected to the Father, we can only live our full potential in Christ Jesus.
+We pursue God passionately – Following the example of Jesus, who stayed connected to the Father, we can only live our full potential as we stay in close relationship with Jesus.
 We are real about our need for God and we don’t pretend that we have it all together.
 We acknowledge God for who he is and what he is doing.
 We give him the credit.
 We start everything with prayer.
 We stay hydrated as we spend time daily with God with our Bibles open.
-We resist the temptation to think that we are doing great things for God; We pursue a close, devoted relationship with God, and we are simply letting God do great things through us.
+We resist the temptation to think that we are doing great things for God.
+Rather, we pursue a close, devoted relationship with God, and we are simply letting God do great things through us.

 Our Growth Plan